johnliu55-msft/mongodb-kubernetes-operator/docs/install-upgrade.md

 ## Install the Operator

-The MongoDB Community Kubernetes Operator is a [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a controller.
+The ContosoDB Community Kubernetes Operator is a [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a controller.

 Use the following resources to prepare your implementation and install the Community Operator: